 In this article, we compare and contrast the FUE and FUT hair transplant techniques, giving you an insight into which one may be best for you.
-We’ll look at the characteristics of each technique, how they compare, their pros and cons, and what we have to offer here at The Treatment Rooms London.
+We’ll look at the characteristics of each method, how they compare, their pros and cons, and what we have to offer here at The Treatment Rooms London.

 Both FUE and FUT hair transplant surgeries are viable methods of surgery for patients who want to restore their hair.
 We counsel patients around both methods and their pros and cons if it is important to them making an informed decision around their surgery.